 Shotgun Willie’s

 Don’t blink or you may miss this cozy spot on Red River’s main drag.
-It may look small from the outside, but it packs a BIG wallop in the flavor department especially if you like BBQ.
-The menu is pretty straight forward but there are a few hidden nuggets to keep your eyes peeled for.
+It may look small from the outside, but it packs a BIG wallop in the flavor department, especially if you like BBQ.
+The menu is pretty straight forward but there are a few hidden nuggets to keep your taste buds open for.
 For the morning meal, their breakfast burrito can come served up with brisket and green chiles.
 A mix of Texas and New Mexican cuisine together in one bite.
 They also serve a lunch variation that is legit as well, but for your mid-day cravings, it’s all about the platters and baskets of roasted meats.
 How good is it?
 With the primary visitor being from Oklahoma and Texas, you know that if you serve up BBQ, it better not just be good… but pretty damn amazing.

 Dinner